schollz/thirtythree/README.md

 15. reverse
 16. none

-## expect bugs
+## known limitations

-here are some that I know will be bugs:

-- thirtythree doesn't store audio data in the backups - it only stores a reference to the file. (in future I want to have an option to store everything). so if you delete or move an audio file that is part of a backup, expect to see a bug.
+- backups will not restore if you move/delete the original audio. right now backups only store a reference to the audio file and not the actual audio data.
-- looping fx don't stack with anything.
+- looping fx don't stack.